Thailand: Third COVID wave threatens plans to reopen tourism | DW | 19.04.2021

 Thailand only outperforms Laos, Brunei and Vietnam for the number of vaccine doses administered relative to the population, in Southeast Asia.

-Kannika (name changed), a flight attendant with a major airline in Thailand, is among the few who were fortunate enough to get the vaccine because she happens to live in a high-risk area.
+Kannika, a flight attendant with a major airline in Thailand who asked to use a pseudonym, is among the few who were fortunate enough to get the vaccine because she happens to live in a high-risk area.

 "The Sinovac vaccine uses dead material from the virus.
 It doesn't have many side effects.
 My husband, who is a front-line health worker, said it's safe," Kannika told DW.